mpdubbin/mpdubbin/README.md

 ---

 Most of my work has been done at, well, work.
-Portfolio projects are in progress and I will update this file accordingly.
+Personal projects to showcase skills and interests are in progress and I will update this file accordingly.
 Thanks for checking out my page.